crukci-bioinformatics/process_tracker_plugin/README.md

 Cancer Research UK Cambridge Institute, but may be of some value to others.
 For a discussion of the workflow, see our
 [process documentation](https://github.com/crukci-bioinformatics/process_docs/blob/master/proposal/process_proposal.md),
-though this document is the definitive description (aside from the code) of what the plugin does.
+though this present document is the definitive description (aside from the code) of what the plugin does.

 States include: